sea-lab-wm/burt/README.md

 You can watch a teaser video demonstration of BURT <a href="https://tinyurl.com/bcbto">here</a>.

-BURT is web application with two major software components: the backend server and the frontend (GUI).
+BURT is implemented as a web application with two major software components: **the backend server** and **the frontend (GUI)**.
 The backend server is implemented via SpringBoot (Java) and the frontend is implemented via React (Javascript, Node.js).
 The frontend comunicates with the server via REST web services.

 The following figure shows an overview of BURT's workflow.
 <p align="center"> <img src="https://dl.dropboxusercontent.com/s/gg84imhpleb38cv/Burt-Overview.png?dl=0" width="600"></p>

 ## Building and deploying BURT

-In order to build and run BURT, you need to (1) set up the development environment, (2) build/run BURT's backend server, and (3) build/run BURT's frontend.
+To build and run BURT, you need to (1) set up the development environment, (2) build/run BURT's backend server, and (3) build/run BURT's frontend.

 We provide instructions for installing BURT on Windows 10 and Mac OS Big Sur.
 Similar steps can be performed for other operating systems and other versions of Windows and Mac.